sepandhaghighi/pyrgg/README.md

 ## Overview

-pyrgg is an easy to use synthetic random graph generator written in python, that support variant graph file formats include <a href ="http://www.diag.uniroma1.it/challenge9/format.shtml">DIMACS</a>
+pyrgg is an easy to use synthetic random graph generator written in python, that support variant graph file formats include <a href ="http://www.diag.uniroma1.it/challenge9/format.shtml">DIMACS(.gr)	</a> pyrgg has the ability to generate graphs in different sizes and designed to provide input files for test, benchmark and performance-analysis of graph processing frameworks, but it can be used in any other research program that include graphs with these formats.

 ## Installation